 Freezing broccoli is pretty easy.
 The only downside is that broccoli does need to be blanched before you can freeze it.
 Fortunately, blanching isn’t too difficult, especially if you have a nice pot.

-This is the pot I blanched my broccoli in had a removable strainer in it, like this one from Amazon.
-It made it super duper easy!
-Just pull the strainer out and immerse into a sink of ice water!
+Blanching is a lot easier if you use a pot that has a removable strainer built into it.
+It’s super duper easy to just pull the strainer out and immerse into a sink of ice water!

 Now that you have frozen broccoli, you can use it in so many ways!
 It’s great for stir fries and casseroles, and even broccoli soup.
 For some ideas on how to use vegetables, check out the post 24 Roasted Vegetable Recipes For Insanely Easy Meals.